 The opening lines (not counting the Frame Story) of The Taming of the Shrew have Lucentio telling his servant, Tranio, all about how he was born in Pisa, raised in Florence, and has now arrived in Padua to study the arts.
 (He even tells Tranio all about what a great, trustworthy servant he is, just so we're aware.)
 Made even more ludicrous later in the play, when we find out that Tranio has been living with Lucentio's family since he was three years old.

-Cyrano de Bergerac: In Act V Scene I, we have the conversation of two supporting characters, Sister Claire and Mother Margarita: The first ask Mother Margarita if Cyrano has been visiting Roxane in the nunnery for the last decade, and Mother Margarita answers that it has been for 14 years… a question that is for the audience benefit.
+Cyrano de Bergerac: In Act V Scene I, for the audience's Sister Claire asks Mother Margarita if Cyrano has been visiting Roxane in the nunnery for the last decade, and Mother Margarita answers that it has been for 14 years.

 In Return to the Forbidden Planet the second act starts with a news reporter giving a recap of the first act.
 After the recap the action really starts with a repeat of the last scene from act 1.